Heralds of the Gospel: Investigation by the Vatican

-In 2017, the Vatican instituted an Apostolic Visitation of the Heralds under the direction of the Congregation for Institutes of Consecrated Life.
-On 12 June 2017 Msgr.
-Clá Dias stepped down as Superior General but continued to be "father" of the Heralds.
+In 2017, the Vatican instituted an apostolic visitation of the Heralds under the direction of the Congregation for Institutes of Consecrated Life.
+On 12 June 2017 Clá Dias stepped down as superior general but continued to be "father" of the Heralds.
 The visitation found "shortcomings concerning the style of government, the life of the members of the Council, the pastoral care of vocations, the formation of new vocations, administration, the management of works and fundraising."
-As a result of the visitation, Pope Francis appointed Cardinal Raymundo Damasceno Assis, Archbishop Emeritus of Aparecida, as Pontifical Commissioner, to be assisted by Bishop José Aparecido Gonçalves de Almeida and Sister Marian Ambrosio I.D.P. in overseeing the Heralds and its two branches of consecrated men and women.
+As a result of the visitation, Pope Francis appointed Cardinal Raymundo Damasceno Assis, Archbishop Emeritus of Aparecida, as pontifical commissioner, to be assisted by Bishop José Aparecido Gonçalves de Almeida and Sr Marian Ambrosio, IDP in overseeing the Heralds and its two branches of consecrated men and women.
 The Heralds are "strongly linked to groups in the Church which oppose the reforms of Pope Francis."

 An element in this investigation was a video presented by Andrea Tornielli, in an article published in the newspaper La Stampa, which showed several members of the Heralds of the Gospel listening to a description of an "exorcism".
-"In the video, a priest standing next to the founder read several claims made by a demon during an exorcism, claiming that 'the Vatican is mine' and foretelling the death of Pope Francis, causing some in the group, including Cla Dias, to laugh."
-At that time the Heralds issued a clarification note stating that this was an old video and that the leak had occurred improperly as it was for theological studies.
-It further clarified that all the appropriate steps had been taken under Canon Law and in light of the Catholic theology.
+In the video, a priest recounted claims made by a demon during an exorcism, claiming that "the Vatican is mine" and foretelling the death of Pope Francis, causing some in the group, including Clá Dias, to laugh.
+At that time, the Heralds issued a clarification note stating that this was an old video and that the leak had occurred improperly as it was for theological studies.
+It further clarified that all the appropriate steps had been taken under canon law and in light of the Catholic theology.

-One the demands of The Holy See was the resquest for the ultra-conservative religious order,to close the boarding schools it operates in Brazil to educate children and adolescents.

-News outlets in Brazil, reported the fact, stating that the Holy See demanded the institution to close their schools, which The Heralds later published a press release correcting the fact, stating that it was not legally possible for any ecclesiastical authority to close schools.
-This prerogative is the responsibility of the bodies linked to the Ministry of Education, State or Municipal Departments of Education.

-The public civil actions filed against the Arautos do Evangelho Association and its schools were finally extinguished by a decision of the Children and Youth Court.
-The civil complaints were later reinforced by a series of sensationalist reports that began in 2022.
-In the decision, however, the complaints were considered unfounded and illegitimate by the Court.
+Investigations by the Canadian Broadcasting Corporation also revealed supposed abuses of the Heralds against pupils in the boarding schools operated by the group.
+It was reported that the Holy See requested for the Heralds to close the boarding schools it operates in Brazil to educate children and adolescents.
+The Heralds later published a press release denying that this request was made, and stating that it was not legally possible for any ecclesiastical authority to close private schools subject to local laws.
+The public civil actions filed against the Arautos do Evangelho Association and its schools were extinguished by a decision of the Children and Youth Court of the state of São Paulo.
+The civil complaints were later reintroduced after a series of reports that began in 2022.
+On July 23, 2024, however, in a new decision the complaints were considered unfounded and illegitimate by the same court.